LegendaryMediaTV/EGP-Graphai/exports/markdown-par/KJV1769/01-GEN.md

 <sup>31</sup> Wherefore he called that place Beersheba; because there they sware both of them.
 <sup>32</sup> Thus they made a covenant at Beersheba: then Abimelech rose up, and Phichol the chief captain of his host, and they returned into the land of the Philistines.
 <sup>33</sup> And [Abraham] planted a grove in Beersheba, and called there on the name of the LORD, the everlasting God.
-<sup>34</sup> And Abraham sojourned in the Philistines ’ land many days.
+<sup>34</sup> And Abraham sojourned in the Philistines’ land many days.

 ## Chapter 22

 <sup>1</sup> And it came to pass after these things, that God did tempt Abraham, and said unto him, Abraham: and he said, Behold, [here] I [am].